 (4) Master of Social Work (MSW).
 This one is from a student who I helped successfully apply to the CSULB MSW program (and other MSW programs).

 (5) MS/PhD in STEM.
-Samples from Carthage College’s Wisconsin Space Grant Consortium
+This document includes samples from Carthage College’s Wisconsin Space Grant Consortium:

 (6) PhD in History.
 A sample from UC Berkeley’s College of Letters & Science: